freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Block.md

 ## Block.MustShuffleTrials Property

-The boolean flag which indicates whether the trials (except the fixed ones) making up the block must be shuffled before every run of the experiment.
+This boolean flag indicates whether or not the block trials (except the fixed ones) must be shuffled before every run of the experiment.

 ```csharp
 public bool MustShuffleTrials { get; set; }